by Robert Wilkinson

 As I've written before, the Wailers, composed of Bob Marley (6 February 1945 – 11 May 1981), Bunny Wailer (10 April 1947), and Peter Tosh (19 October 1944 – 11 September 1987), set the all-time standard for Reggae music.
 After the original Wailers dissolved, each had major solo careers, and set styles into motion that influenced countless artists for generations to come.
 And of course, Bob brought in more "Wailers" who knew how to make us all celebrate "Rastaman vibration."

-I had the blessing of getting up close when he performed in Austin about 33 years ago, and have never forgotten that concert for all kinds of reasons.
+I had the great blessing of getting up close when he performed in Austin about 34 years ago, and have never forgotten that concert for all kinds of reasons.
 It was definitely a gathering of one love, one heart, and one world.
 His music can definitely bring people together in ways very few other things can.
+And being in a large auditorium filled with very thick smoke while thousands of lighters go on all at once is an interesting phenomenon....

 In a strange ironic twist of history, February 6th is also the birthday of Ronald Reagan and Babe Ruth.
 I cannot imagine three individuals more disparate than Bob Marley, Ronald Reagan, and Babe Ruth.
 I suppose that shows Sun signs are not all there are to our astrological story!
 This is another classic cosmic joke in timing, along the same lines as Jimi Hendrix, Caroline Kennedy, and "Buffalo Bob" Smith of Howdy Doody fame all sharing November 27th.